ClickHouse/ClickHouse/docs/en/query_language/create.md

     [SETTINGS variable [= value] [MIN [=] min_value] [MAX [=] max_value] [READONLY|WRITABLE] | PROFILE 'profile_name'] [,...]
 ```

 #### Identification

-There are some ways of user identification:
+There are multiple ways of user identification:

 - `IDENTIFIED WITH no_password`
 - `IDENTIFIED WITH plaintext_password BY 'qwerty'`
-- `IDENTIFIED WITH sha256_password BY 'qwerty'`
+- `IDENTIFIED WITH sha256_password BY 'qwerty'` or `IDENTIFIED BY 'password`
 - `IDENTIFIED WITH sha256_hash BY 'hash'`
 - `IDENTIFIED WITH double_sha1_password BY 'qwerty'`
 - `IDENTIFIED WITH double_sha1_hash BY 'hash'`

-To create a user account without a password, use the syntax `IDENTIFIED WITH ...
-BY`.

-The syntax `IDENTIFIED BY ...` creates an identification that uses `sha256_password` or `sha256_hash` based on the value specified after `BY`.

 #### User Host

+User host is a host from which a connection to ClickHouse server could be established.
 Host can be specified in the `HOST` section of query by the following ways:

-- `HOST IP 'IP_ADDRESS_OR_NETWORK'` — User can connect to ClickHouse server only from the specified IP address.
+- `HOST IP 'IP_ADDRESS_OR_SUBNETWORK'` — User can connect to ClickHouse server only from the specified IP address or a [subnetwork](https://en.wikipedia.org/wiki/Subnetwork).
 For example, `HOST IP '192.168.0.0/16'`.
 - `HOST ANY` — No limits.
 - `HOST LOCAL` — User can connect only locally.
 - `HOST NAME 'FQDN'` —  The user host can be specified as FQDN.
 For example, `HOST NAME 'mysite.com'`.
-- `HOST NAME REGEXP 'regexp'` — You can use regular expressions when specifying user hosts.
+- `HOST NAME REGEXP 'regexp'` — You can use [pcre](http://www.pcre.org/) regular expressions when specifying user hosts.
 For example, `HOST NAME REGEXP '.*\.mysite\.com'`.
-- `HOST LIKE 'te.mp.la.te'` — Allows use the operator [LIKE](functions/string_search_functions.md#function-like) to specify the user host.
-For example, `HOST LIKE '%'` is equivalent to `HOST ANY`, `HOST LIKE '192.168.%.%'` is equivalent to `HOST IP '192.168.0.0/16'`.
+- `HOST LIKE 'te.mp.la.te'` — Allows you use the [LIKE](functions/string_search_functions.md#function-like) operator to filter the user hosts.
+For example, `HOST LIKE '%'` is equivalent to `HOST ANY`, or `HOST LIKE '192.168.%.%'` is equivalent to `HOST IP '192.168.0.0/16'`.

 Another way of specifying host is to use `@` syntax with the user name.
 Examples: